guyinatuxedo/Beyond_Oblivion/sdb/readme.md

+# SDB

+So I wasn't able to really do amything fun with this database implementation.
+See below for some details as to how this database implementation works.
+This is probably the least documented DB implementation I have in here.

 # Hashing

 So one thing this database implementation will do, is it will hash the keys as a string.
 It does so using the `sdb_hash_len` function which we see here (just some binary shifting, xoring, and adding the numeric value of the ascii string):